SURGroup/UQpy/docs/source/surrogates/polynomial_chaos.rst

 where :math:`\| \cdot \|_{2}` is the standard :math:`L^{2}` norm in the :math:`n`-dimensional Eucledian space :math:`\mathbb{R}^{n}`.
 The above function is also known as the cost function of the linear regression.

 The equation may be under-, well-, or over-determined.
 In the context of Polynomial Chaos Expansion (PCE) the computed vector corresponds to the polynomial coefficients.
-The above method can be used from the class ``PolyChaosLstsq``.
+The above method can be used from the class :class:`.LeastSquaresRegression`.

 LeastSquares Class Descriptions